JeyRunner/can-sot-protocol/doc/protocol_can_frames.md

 ## General Communication Flow

 This is an example for a typical communication flow. <br/>
-Here the client offers a `tmp_request_value` called `mode.requestMode` to activate streaming of some sensor data (there is code on the  cilent to do that).
+Here the client offers a `tmp_request_value` called `mode.requestMode` to activate streaming of some sensor data (there is code on the  client to do that).
 This will change the clients `currentStatus` value.

 ```mermaid
 sequenceDiagram